Home » Are Parrots Smarter Than Cats?

 Parrots can remember objects and paths, which allows them to navigate in the wild or find hidden toys at the end of a maze.

 They can also remember specific features.
 For example, parrots know if their owners have long hair.
-They can learn up to 100 words because their long-term memory skills are better than those of other animals.
+Because their long-term memory is better than that of other animals, they can learn up to 100 words.

 Learn Dialects and Languages

-Wild parrots develop unique calls that they use to communicate with their flock.
+Wild parrots develop unique calls to communicate with their flock.

 These calls change whenever they join new groups, allowing them to find each other.
-When they join a group, they learn the flock’s language to “talk” to one another.
+When they enter a group, they learn the flock’s language to “talk” to one another.

 In captivity, parrots assign unique calls to their owners, which they use to find you and check how you are.